 Yes, there are undergraduate research experiences that offer students the chance to learn first-hand, in collaboration with professors, how new knowledge is generated.
 Some students may also engage in research at their respective internship sites.
 GW has undergraduate fellowships and grants to fund these experiences.
 Learn more at the Center for Undergraduate Fellowships and Research.

 Do you offer study abroad? (if so where and how many students participate)

 Yes, and more than 50 percent of GW students will study abroad before they graduate.
 The Office for Study Abroad provides and facilitates international educational opportunities at GW, including over 300 programs in more than 60 countries.

 How do I decide where to live?

 Once you are accepted to GW, you will complete a housing form, which allows you to rank your housing preferences, including residence halls on our Foggy Bottom and Mount Vernon campuses.
 Typically, students get one of their top three choices on the housing form.
-Learn more from GW's Campus Living and Residential Engagement team.
+Learn more from GW's Campus Living & Residential Education.

 Can I live on-campus all four years?